lconcia/life_sciences_ml_at_tacc/docs/section3/build_your_own_cnn.rst

 Data generators can be used with Keras model methods like ``fit()``, ``evaluate()``, and ``predict()``, which is particularly useful when dealing with large datasets that don't all fit into memory at once.

-**b.
-Data Augmentation**

-Data augmentation is a powerful technique that helps our model learn more robust features by creating variations of our training images.
+**Data augmentation** is a powerful technique that helps our model learn more robust features by creating variations of our training images.
 Augmentation techniques not only expand the size of our training set, but also help prevent overfitting by exposing our model to different variations of our images.

 Conveniently, ``ImageDataGenerator`` also provides a number of built-in augmentation techniques that we can use to augment our training data, such as: